The Passionate Shepherd to His Love: The poem

 Then live with me, and be my love.

-Effect and Influence
+Effect and influence

-Walter Raleigh replied to Marlowe's shepherd with the poem "The Nymph's Reply to the Shepherd" (1600) with romantic realism countering romantic idealism, such as the Passionate Shepherd perceiving the Nymph as an object to love and not as a woman.
-As courtier and as a poet, Raleigh was the more realistic man and artist than was Christopher Marlow; thus, the Nymph's dismissive reply to the shepherd's talk of ideal love in the country.
+Walter Raleigh replied to Marlowe's shepherd with the poem "The Nymph's Reply to the Shepherd" (1600) with romantic realism countering romantic idealism; his Nymph reminds the shepherd that time will wither all the material gifts he offers, and his pastoral ideal will not last.

 Subsequent responses to Marlowe have come from numerous other writers, including John Donne, Izaak Walton, Robert Herrick, C. Day Lewis, William Carlos Williams, Dorothy Parker, Ogden Nash, W. D. Snodgrass, Douglas Crase and Greg Delanty.